ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### COMMIT_WRITE_WAIT_MODE

-- 0: when commiting, do not wait for the log to be written to disk
+- 0: when committing, do not wait for the log to be written to disk
-- 1: when commiting, wait for the log to be written to disk
+- 1: when committing, wait for the log to be written to disk

 ##### OPTIMIZER_MODE